limine-bootloader/limine-c-template/README.md

 This project can be built using the host compiler on most Linux distros on x86_64, but it's recommended you set up an x86_64-elf [cross compiler](https://wiki.osdev.org/GCC_Cross-Compiler).

+It is also recommended to cross reference the contents of this repository with [the Limine Bare Bones](https://wiki.osdev.org/Limine_Bare_Bones) OSDev wiki page.

 ## Where to go from here

 You may be asking yourself: "what now?".
 So here's a list of things you may want to do to get started working